khalid-hussain/shaheen/chap19.md

 under any condition but Angela and Rabia's father sees their benefit only in this that before dying, he should remove all his masks.
-After me, if the lives of these girls can be saved by some plan of yours, then, I entrust Rabia to you and Angela to Bashir Bin Hassan.
+After me, if the lives of these girls can be saved by some plan of yours, then, I entrust Rabia to you and Angela to Bashir bin Hassan.
 For quite sometime, I knew that they had chosen both of you to be their friend and protector but in the scheme of my life there was no place for the respect of their wishes.
 I viewed them as a father only when I got to know, that in my absence, the court of Loja has sentenced them to